Membership & Licence

-Please provide in relation to Part 4(b) certification from one or more of the IPs for whom you have worked of your experience and particularly of your higher insolvency work experience: the certification may be made on the application itself at Part 4(b) or may be provided separately.
+Please provide certification of your experience and particularly of your higher insolvency work experience, from one or more of the IPs for whom you have worked.
+The certification may be made on the application itself or may be provided separately.

 Continuing Professional Development

 Fitness and Probity

-The IPA may make such further and other enquiries of third parties as it considers appropriate as to your fitness and probity to be an IP authorised by it.
+The IPA may make such further and other enquiries of third parties as it considers appropriate as to your fitness and probity to be an IP licensed by it.

 You should immediately notify the IPA of any changes in your practice

-before or after your authorisation is issued, including changes in where you work; changes in where your cases are administered; and changes in your nominated successor IP (or ‘alternate’).
+before or after your licence is issued, including changes to where you work; changes to where your cases are administered; and changes to your nominated successor IP (or ‘alternate’).